flips22/mylar-league/README.md

 Create a CBL file from an xlsx file.
 The xlsx file can be updated to make manual matches to comicvine, or search based on title and dates.

 ### **textToReadingList.py**
-Convert a text file to an xlsx file that can then be used to create a CBL
+Convert a text file to an xlsx file that can then be used to create a CBL.

+### **leagueHTMLtoReadingList.py**
+Convert a event or community list from League of Comic Geeks to an xlsx file that can then be used to create a CBL.
+The previous script doesn't work anymore with the site's updated CloudFlare protection.
+This script scrapes saved HTML files.
+Add the rendered HTML file to the "ReadingList-HTML-League" folder, then run the script.
+The event pages seem to be fully rendered when you same the HTML file, but community lists are not.
+To save the community lists, you need to use an extension like "Save Page WE": https://chromewebstore.google.com/detail/save-page-we/dhhpefjklgkmgeafimnjhojgjamoafof?hl=en-US
+League of Comic Geeks Community Lists: https://leagueofcomicgeeks.com/community/lists

 ### **dbTruthTableGenerator.py**
 Creates a sqlite DB file from multiple xlsx files so a future list can use the same matching logic.